How to open a savings account

 The best savings account for you in Canada depends on your financial needs.
 For high interest rates and no fees, options like EQ Bank’s Notice Savings Account and KOHO Savings Account are popular choices.

-Both offer competitive rates without monthly fees or minimum balance requirements, making them ideal for maximizing your savings.
+Both offer competitive rates without monthly fees or minimum balance requirements and are ideal for maximizing your savings.

-Other great options include Simplii Financial’s High-Interest Savings Account, backed by CIBC, and the PC Money Account, which offers one of the top rates in the market.
+Other great options include Simplii Financial’s High-Interest Savings Account, backed by CIBC, and the PC Money Account, which offers one of the top rates on the market.

 Should I open a savings account?